 -

 Add branches based on the multiple paths that you want records to flow through.
-When you open the Add branching window, two branches with the names Branch 1.0 and Branch 1.1 are automatically included.
-We recommend changing these default branch names based on the type of branching, the conditions you’ve configured, and your flow.
+When you add your first branching, the Add branching window opens with two branches, Branch 1.0 and Branch 1.1.
+You can change the default branch names based on your workflow, type of branching, or conditions you’ve configured.

 -